 They scroll, pause, and click.
-That’s the quiet power of influencer marketing—when the right face says the right thing at the right time, people listen.
+That’s the quiet power of influencer marketing—when the right face says the right thing, people listen.

-Here’s the anatomy of what’s working now — and how to make it work for you.
+Those who lead with first-hand insights and align creator partnerships with broader brand goals are winning.
+Here’s the anatomy of what’s working now—and how to make it work for you.

 Why People Still Trust Influencers